edithturn/CKAD-training/03-Deployment/Readme.md

 kubectl rollout history deployment/myapp-deployment
 # The deployment will destroy the pods and create the other ones
 kubectl rollout undo deployment/myapp-deployment

+# Record in the revision history
+kubectl edit deployment myapp-deployment --record
 ```